lfbergee/presentations/cypress.md

 Well.
 Not like Selenium.
 No `stale reference error` Random errors are close to 0 in properly configured envs.

-But if your UI changes, you must update the UI tests
+But if your UI changes, you must update the UI tests.

+Also a good selection strategy is key.

 ---